chebdotnet/weather/README.md

 2. On remote server

-* confirm mongo db instance localhost:27017 is working on the server and confirms credentials provided in application.yaml
+* confirm mongo db instance localhost:27017 is working on the server and accepts credentials provided in application.yaml
 * deploy jar file depending on your server settings or execute a command: java -jar weather-0.0.1-SNAPSHOT.jar
 * call the endpoint http://[your-server-address]:9091/weather from browser, curl or postman either on your client